dandi/dandi-cli/DEVELOPMENT.md

   If handling of metadata has changed while developing, set this env var to `clear` to have cache `clear()`ed before use.

+- `DANDI_INSTANCEHOST` -- defaults to `localhost`.
+Point to host/IP which hosts
+  a local instance of dandiarchive.

 ## Sourcegraph

 The [Sourcegraph](https://sourcegraph.com) browser extension can be used to